Mattie McGrath: Fianna Fáil

-As an Independent
+Independent

 On 25 January 2011, McGrath announced that he was leaving the Fianna Fáil party and would contest the 2011 general election as an Independent candidate.
-He denied that he was cynically resigning from the party in an attempt to save his own Dáil seat, saying that he had run out of “final straws” with Fianna Fáil.
+He denied that he was cynically resigning from the party in an attempt to save his own Dáil seat, saying that he had run out of "final straws" with Fianna Fáil.
 He also said that widespread unemployment, pay cuts, negative equity, the recent price hike at health insurer VHI and the recent leadership debacle had forced his hand.

-At the election on 25 February, McGrath secured his seat on the fifth count, having polled 14.7 per cent of the first preferences, defeating a challenge from Labour's Senator Phil Prendergast.
-He is a member of the Rural Independents Technical group in the Dáil.
+At the election on 25 February, McGrath secured his seat on the fifth count, having polled 14.7 per cent of the first preference vote.
+He was a member of the Rural Independents Technical group in the Dáil.

-In 2015, McGrath was accused of plagiarising a speech he gave in the Dáil on ISIS from a resolution put forward by Congressman Jeff Fortenberry.
+In 2015, McGrath was accused of plagiarising a speech he gave in the Dáil on ISIS from a resolution put forward by American Congressman Jeff Fortenberry.
 McGrath denied the claims.

 McGrath was re-elected in the newly formed Tipperary constituency in 2016, receiving 11,237 first preference votes (14.4%).
 He was again re-elected in 2020, with 9,321 first preference votes (11.4%).

+At the 2024 general election, McGrath was re-elected to the Dáil.
+In January 2025 he joined the Regional Independent Group in the Dáil.
+Ceann Comhairle, Verona Murphy subsequently ruled that four members of the group who supported the coalition government could not avail of opposition speaking rights.
+McGrath was critical of the decision, describing it as "anti-democratic and totally wrong".